MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Before starting this exercise, validate that the Server Core base OS image has been installed on your container host.
 Do so using the `docker images` command.
 You should see a ‘windowsservercore image with a tag of `latest`.
 If you do not, the Windows Server Core image will need to be installed.
 For instructions see, [Install Base OS Images](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/manage_images#install-image).

+> When running Docker commands locally on the container host, the shell must be running with elevated permissions.
+Start the command session, or PowerShell session as Administrator.

 ```
 docker images